EliasOPrado/list-of-important-commands/README.md

 Remember, to have access to `static` files while developing in `localhost` live `Debug.True`.

+### Remove commits

+To force to remove the last commit from git, use these 2 following commands:

+git reset --hard HEAD^
+git push origin -f

+If you want to remove the last 2 commits: git reset --hard HEAD~2 git push origin -f

 ### Display sqlite3 db on bash cmd